News Explorer

 3. News Explorer will be started, showing the feed URL (when available) in a dialog.

-• Add feeds from a webpage in Chrome
+• Add feeds from a webpage in Chrome:

 1. Choose File > Share > Add to News Explorer in the menu.